-1. Notes for all the lectures will be handed out.
-There is a list of useful references and textbooks at the end of this handout.

-2. The grade for those taking the course for credit will be based on a short paper and possibly a presentation given at the end of the semester.
-I will hand out topics towards the middle of the course.

-3. I will probably not hand out problem sets to be graded.
+- 1. Notes for all the lectures will either be handed out or put on the web page.
+There is a list of useful references and textbooks at the end of this handout. - 2.
+The grade for those taking the course for credit will be based on a short paper and possibly a presentation given at the end of the semester.
+I will hand out topics towards the middle of the course. - 3.
+I will probably not hand out problem sets to be graded.
 However, the lecture notes contain plenty of exercises.
 You are encouraged to do them in the strongest possible terms.